The Benefits of a Standing Desk

 Standing desks have become a popular item in the office world.
 Whether working from home during the lockdown, or in an office, these vogue desk aids have a wide range of supposed benefits.

 But what is fact and what is fiction?
-We’re going to take a look at some of the claims surrounding standing desks to discover how helpful they can be to posture and health.
+We’re going to take a look at some of the claims surrounding benefits of standing desks to discover how helpful they can be to posture and health.

 First and foremost, many standing desk proponents claim that standing helps with weight loss.
 The thinking behind it is that standing burns more calories than sitting.
 This has led to people assuming that standing desks can help with weight loss.
 It’s easy to see this line of thinking and think it makes sense, and to a degree it does.
 However, just standing may not have as great an effect as people assume.